ivonunes/plumekit/docs/mailer.md

 Scaffolded apps include a small `Mailer` extension that sends a Plume-rendered HTML body with a plain-text fallback for clients that don't show HTML.
-Write the email as a `.plume` component (e.g. `@component WelcomeEmail(name: String) { … }`), render it, and pass it in:
+Write the email as a `.plume` component (e.g. `@component WelcomeEmail(name: String) { … }`), render it and pass it in:

 ```swift
 try await Mailer.current.send(